St Wilfrid's Church, Scrooby

 St Wilfrid's Church, Scrooby is a Grade II* listed parish church in the Church of England in Scrooby.

-History

-The church was built in the 15th century, and was restored by the Victorians in 1864 after many years of disrepair.
-The church is noted for its octagonal spire.
+The church was built in the 15th century and was restored in 1864 after many years of disrepair.

 Scrooby harboured a Separatist Puritan group, 1606–8, which fled to Holland in 1608 and then in 1620 sailed to America in the Mayflower.
 William Brewster, one of the Pilgrim Fathers and a ruling elder, worshipped in Scrooby Church.

-Present day

-Today, St Wilfrid's is in the Benefice of Blyth and Scrooby with Ranskill.
-Services from a central Anglican tradition are still held at St Wilfrid.
-An hour-long prayer service takes place on the first Sunday of the month, and Sunday morning worship takes place on the first and third Sunday of the month.
-The church congregation consists mostly of village residents.

-Organ

-The church contains an organ dating from 1871 by Gray and Davison.
+It contains an organ dating from 1871 by Gray and Davison.